Deploying the NGINX Node with AWS AMI¶

 username to connect to the instance.

-5. Connect the filtering node to the Wallarm Cloud¶
+4. Connect the instance to the Wallarm Cloud¶

 -

-node group (existing, or, if does not exist, it will be created).
+sets a node group name (existing, or, if does not exist, it will be created).
+It is only applied if using an API token. -

 <TOKEN>